Articles / Assessing fitness to drive for seizures and epilepsy

 “An example might be a patient who forgets to take their medication,” says Professor Somerville.
 “If they do that once, that can be called a provoked seizure.
 If they do it repeatedly, they are no longer eligible for a reduction.”

-These are cases where a medical specialist experienced in epilepsy management assesses the person as possibly being safe to drive (with the final decision up to the driver licensing authority).
+In exception cases a medical specialist experienced in epilepsy management can assess the person as possibly being safe to drive (with the final decision up to the driver licensing authority).

-The rule is intended for cases where a person’s risk is substantially lower than for others whom the particular standard applies to.
+The rule is intended for people whose risk is substantially lower than that of others to whom the particular standard applies.

 “This is not an appeal mechanism for anyone to use to challenge a decision,” says Professor Somerville.

-“If a patient’s medication doses are being reduced or the medication’s being withdrawn, they can’t drive during the period of reduction and for three months after they reach the new dose or after they stop their medication,” Professor Somerville explains.
+Patients cannot drive while medication doses are being reduced, nor for three months after they reach the new dose or after medication is ceased, Professor Somerville explains.
 “The exception is if the dose reduction is due to dose-related side effects they can continue to drive.”

 People are now required to report themselves to the licensing authority after a first seizure, and be on a conditional licence for at least two years.
 This is because risk of recurrence after a first unprovoked seizure is around 50%.

-Although patients may believe that they are safe to drive during auras, this is not supported by evidence.
+Although patients may believe they are safe to drive during auras, evidence does not support this.
 A seizure is not considered ‘safe’ unless responsiveness has been tested and there has been no other seizure type for two years.

-Professor Somerville also dispels the common misconception that prolonged auras give enough time to stop the vehicle before the seizure—unfortunately this is not supported by evidence, and even if the vehicle can be stopped, the subsequent seizure could lead to a crash, he says.
+Professor Somerville also dispels the common misconception that prolonged auras give enough time to stop the vehicle before the seizure.
+This is not supported by evidence, and even if the vehicle can be stopped, the subsequent seizure could lead to a crash, he says.

-As explained above, there are exceptions to the default standards in cases where a seizure has been caused by a provoking factor that can be reliably avoided.
-The updated version of the Standards now clarifies that sleep deprivation does not qualify as a provoking factor in this context because it can’t be reliably avoided.
-In fact, the risk of further seizures following a seizure associated with sleep deprivation is only slightly less than the risk after a seizure not associated with sleep deprivation.
+Under the updated version of the Standards, sleep deprivation does not qualify as a provoking factor that can be reliably avoided, because it cannot be reliably avoided.
+In fact, the risk of further seizures following a seizure associated with sleep deprivation is only slightly less than the risk after one that is not associated with sleep deprivation.

 “Doctors and patients tend to over-blame sleep deprivation for seizures,” says Professor Somerville.
 “There’s an optimism there that is ill-founded, that simply avoiding sleep deprivation means there won’t be any further seizures.”

-Patients may provide unreliable information either inadvertently or purposefully—for example they may be unaware of their seizures, have trouble tracking them accurately, or just be dishonest, among other reasons.
+Patients may provide unreliable information either inadvertently or intentionally.
+For example, they may be unaware of their seizures, have trouble tracking them accurately, or just be dishonest.

-In cases where the treating doctor doubts the reliability of the relevant clinical information provided by a patient, they are considered not fit to drive.
+If the treating doctor doubts the reliability of the relevant clinical information provided by a patient, the patient is considered not fit to drive.

 “If you’re uncertain, it doesn’t mean their fitness is uncertain.
-If you’re uncertain, they’re unfit,” says Professor Somerville.
+If you’re uncertain, they’re unfit,” Professor Somerville stresses.

-Professor Somerville cautions against using video EEG as a solution to concealed information, where if a person has not had a seizure after a week of video EEG recording they should be considered as fit to drive.
+In cases where information has been concealed, he cautions against using video EEG evidence that a person has not had a seizure after a week to confirm fitness to drive.
 “All it’s really showing is that the seizure frequency is less than once a week, which is not the same as being safe to drive,” he says.

 Patients have a legal responsibility to notify the driver licensing authority if they have any chronic or long-term condition that could interfere with safety to drive.